 Events & Announcements

-- Check out the new Map App.
+- Check out the Map App.
 The Map App is a way for you to explore maps of the city and help determine what Portland could look like and how it should grow over the next 20 years.
 Use the Map App to learn more about anticipated new housing or job development and where the City may want to invest in new infrastructure, like water, sewer, parks and streets.
 Your ideas can shape how Portland will grow over the next 20 years.
 Leave your comments on the maps to inform the City's Comprehensive Plan Update.
-Click here to go to the new Map Ap.

-- Woods Park work parties continue every 4th Saturday of the month.
+- Woods Park work parties are held every 4th Saturday of the month.
 It’s always a chance to get out into one of the fine parks in our neighborhood.

 - Earthquake Preparedness